MikeCook9994/5th-Edition-Hombrew/Class  Options/Ranger/Spirit Caller.md

 When you reach certain levels in this class, the size of your Spirit die increases: 5th level (d8), 11th level (d10), and 17th level (d12).
 The spirits you can call are described below.

 _**Lion Spirit.**_ When you make a weapon attack on your turn, you can call upon the Lion spirit.
-When you do so, that attack is made with advantage and deals additional damage equal to one roll of your Spirit die of whatever damage type is dealt by the weapon that the attack was made with.
+When you do so, that attack is made with advantage and deals additional bludgeoning or slashing damage (your choice) equal to one roll of your Spirit die.

 _**Bear Spirit.**_ When you are hit by an attack, you can call upon the Bear spirit.
 When you do so, roll your Spirit die and add the result to your AC, potentially turning a hit in a miss.
 This bonus to your AC lasts until the start of your next turn.

 _**Eagle Spirit.**_ When you take the Attack action, you can call upon the Eagle spirit.
-When you do so, your attacks ignore all effects provided by cover as long as there is a line of sight to the target anywhere within 60 feet of them.
+When you do so, your attacks ignore all effects provided by cover as long as there is a straight path to the target anywhere within 60 feet of them.
 Additionally, you can grant a bonus to one attack roll that you make this turn equal to one roll of your Spirit die.

 ## Worldly Tether
 *7th-level `=this.file.name` feature*